lalpreeti/ecommerce-websiteonlinemeal/README.md

-# E-commerce Website Online Meal:
+# GitHub Repository Description: E-commerce Website Online Meal:
 The project focuses on developing a user-friendly e-commerce website for ordering meals online.
 Users can explore various food options, place orders, and contact the service providers through the website.

 # Introduction: